-As we approach National Spa Week 2017 (30th October – 5th November), most people will be considering what to book and where to visit.
-My guess is that many people will be thinking about booking a massage.
+When we consider what to book and where to visit for a spa break, many people think about booking a massage.
 Massage is the most popular treatment on the spa menu and in some places accounts for around 70% of all treatments booked.

 Whilst we all know about the physical benefits of massage, such as relieving aches and pains.
 The benefits of massage extend way beyond simply soothing muscles and relieving tension.
 For an hour or more we are totally switching off.
 It’s the one time when we truly disconnect from the Internet and the world around us.
 We focus simply on the here and now.